We asked 1,117 bloggers about their techniques and results to find out what’s working best right now.

 - 53% of bloggers who earn over $50K per year offer downloadable bonus content in exchange for email addresses, but only 11% of lower-income bloggers do.

 - Higher-income bloggers offer free products and services and/or free trials 700% more often than lower-income bloggers do.
+(Free tools are a great way to attract backlinks and traffic to a blog.)

 Higher-Income Bloggers Use 343% as Many Email-Collection Methods